Task-Oriented Communication for Edge Video Analytics: Task-Orientend Communication with Temporal Entropy Coding

-To train the feature extractors, temporal entropy models, and the spatial-temporal fusion module according to the loss functions formulated above, we apply the Monte Carlo sampling method that randomly selects a mini-batch from the training dataset to obtain an unbiased estimate of the gradients of loss functions.
+To train the feature extractors, temporal entropy models, and the spatial-temporal fusion module according to the loss functions in (\ref{equ:loss_feature_extraction}) and (\ref{equ:loss2and3}), we apply the Monte Carlo sampling method that randomly selects a mini-batch from the training dataset to obtain an unbiased estimate of the gradients.
 The detailed training procedures are summarized in Algorithm 1.